ALAD mRNA Expression Is Down-regulated in Ten Solid Tumor Types

 ALAD mRNA Expression Is Low in BRCA, LUAD and LUSC

-By downloading the microarray results related to breast cancer and lung cancer from the NCBI/GEO public database, we found ALAD mRNA expression was obviously down-regulated in cancer tissues compared to adjacent normal tissues in the GSE5364 (ANT = 13; T = 83), the GES134359 (ANT = 12; T = 74), the GSE33532 (ANT = 20; T = 80) and the GSE56044 (ANT = 12; T = 124) (Fig. 2).
-Moreover, by analysis in UALCAN website, we found the mRNA expression of ALAD was higher in the normal samples (BRCA group n = 114; LUAD group n = 59; LUSC group n = 52) than in the cancer samples (BRCA group n = 1097; LUAD group n = 515; LUSC group n = 503; Fig. 3A, 3H, 3O).
-Further, subgroup analysis showed that ALAD was also significantly down-regulated in different subgroups of BRCA, LUAD, and LUSC, including gender, age, and race subgroups (Fig. 3B-D, 3I-K, and 3P-R).
-Regarding to cancer stages, whether in BRAC, LUAD or in LUSC, we found that ALAD mRNA expression in stage 1–4 was yet lower than that in normal tissues (Fig. 3E, 3L, and 3S).
-In view of lymph node metastasis - N staging, ALAD mRNA expression was also significantly lower in cancer tissues with N0-N3 stages than that in normal tissues (Fig. 3F, 3M, and 3T).
-In addition, ALAD mRNA expression was significantly decreased in BRCA and LUAD tumors with TP53 mutation than that without TP53 mutation (Fig. 3G and 3N).
+By downloading the microarray results related to breast cancer and lung cancer from the NCBI/GEO public database, we found ALAD mRNA expression was obviously down-regulated in cancer tissues compared to adjacent normal tissues in the GSE5364 (ANT=13; T=83), the GES134359 (ANT=12; T=74), the GSE33532 (ANT=20; T=80) and the GSE56044 (ANT=12; T=124) (Figure 2).
+Moreover, by analysis in UALCAN website, we found the mRNA expression of ALAD was higher in the normal samples (BRCA group n=114; LUAD group n=59; LUSC group n=52) than in the cancer samples (BRCA group n=1097; LUAD group n=515; LUSC group n=503; Figure 3A, 3H, 3O).
+Further, subgroup analysis showed that ALAD was also significantly down-regulated in different subgroups of BRCA, LUAD, and LUSC, including gender, age, and race subgroups (Figure 3B-D, 3I-K, and 3P-R).
+Regarding to cancer stages, whether in BRAC, LUAD or in LUSC, we found that ALAD mRNA expression in stage 1-4 was yet lower than that in normal tissues (Figure 3E, 3L, and 3S).
+In view of lymph node metastasis - N staging, ALAD mRNA expression was also significantly lower in cancer tissues with N0-N3 stages than that in normal tissues (Figure 3F, 3M, and 3T).
+In addition, ALAD mRNA expression was significantly decreased in BRCA and LUAD tumors with TP53 mutation than that without TP53 mutation.
+Futhermore, compared with normal tissues, the expression levels of TP53 mutation and without TP53 mutation were lower in BRCA, LUAD and LUSC (Figure 3G, 3N, and 3U).
 Through all the above analysis, we suggest that ALAD may play a tumor inhibitory role in the progression of breast cancer and lung cancer.